ArchipelagoMW/Archipelago/docs/world maintainer.md

 * Decide if a feature (pull request) should be merged.
 * Review contents of such pull requests or organize peer reviews or post that you did not review the content.
 * Fix or point out issues when core changes break your code.
-* Use the watch function on github, the #github-updates channel on Discord or check manually from time to time for new pull requests.
+* Use the watch function on GitHub, the #github-updates channel on Discord or check manually from time to time for new pull requests.
 Core maintainers may also ping you if a pull request concerns your world,
 * Test (or have tested) the world on the main branch from time to time, especially during RC (release candidate) phases of development.
-* Let us know of long unavailabilites.
+* Let us know of long unavailabilities.

 ## Becoming a World Maintainer